Deadline for nominations is Monday, April 13, 2020, 11:59 pm ET

 a.
 A letter from a National Neuroscience colleague involved in education that summarizes their teaching efforts and educational accomplishments

 b.
-A letter from former student or trainee familiar with the nominee
+A letter from a former student or trainee familiar with the nominee

 - Completed nomination form